 cache Logical: use caching, load data from and save to the.
-The cache directory by default belongs to the user, located in the user's default cache directory, and named be changed by omnipath\set\cachedir.
+The cache directory by default belongs to the user, located in the user's default cache directory, and named "OmnipathR".
+Find out about it by getOption("omnipathr.cachedir").
+Can be changed by omnipath\set\cachedir.